ictwise/notpp4/README.md

 > Code
 - The code for the entire project was heavily influenced by the Walkthrough Project, created by Code Institute, called Boutique Ado.
 Key components and code snippets were borrowed from this project as a starting point.
-- Code inspiration for the Blog  borrowed and adapted from tutorial - [**Build a Blog**](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)
+- Code inspiration for the Blog  borrowed and adapted from the tutorial - [**Build a Blog**](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)

 # 10. Acknowledgments